tobiasjungmann/Himbeergarten_Matrix/README.md

 ### Setup Libraries

 Setup MAX7219 Library: Follow the steps in the [installation manual](https://luma-led-matrix.readthedocs.io/en/latest/install.html) and connect the matrix to the correct GPIO Pins.

-Configure the Firebase by adding the authentification credentials: Download the credentials and specifiy the path in an environment variable: ``export GOOGLE_APPLICATION_CREDENTIALS=""/path/to/service-account-file.json"``

 Add client ID: ``export SPOTIPY_CLIENT_ID='your-spotify-client-id'``